VahagnGhaldunts/Login-and-Registration-Form-in-HTML-and-CSS/README.md

-## How to Create Login and Registration Form using HTML CSS
+## Login and Registration Form using HTML CSS JS